huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

    ```
 # Running commands through iMessage (iPhone as a terminal)

+Change line 16 and 17 to your phone number, or wherever you'd like to recieve your terminal output.

 If you want to execute a command, just message your command to anyone (or anyone can message you) followed by a semicolon and it will be executed!

 texting your computer ```say hi;``` will make it say hi. ```ls;``` lists current directory, etc. Be creative!